 Sustainability: many solid-surface manufacturers tout GreenGuard‘s approval, which certifies that due to the nonporous surface and low chemical emissions, the countertop contributes to healthy indoor air quality.

 The ecological shortcoming of these products is their composition, which comes from finite, nonrenewable resources, including petroleum and aluminum trihydrate (ATH), which is strip mined.
-Choosing a solid-surface product with recycled content, like Durat or Corian’s Terra series, will reduce the negative environmental impact.
+Choosing a solid-surface product with recycled content, can reduce the negative environmental impact.

 Maintenance: soapy water will suffice for everyday spiffing up of this easy-to-clean surface.
 However, it’s essential to dry the surface completely after cleaning or spills, as wet counters can lead to a dull or uneven, blotchy finish.